Professional Experience Unit (PEU)

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.

-Our graduates are well prepared and enjoy great employment prospects with 100% securing jobs within four months of completing their degree.
+Our education graduates are well prepared and enjoy great employment prospects with 97% securing jobs within four months of completing their degree.

-Graduates of this degree are qualified to work as Secondary (7-12) teachers in and beyond the New South Wales (NSW) Government, Catholic, and Independent school sectors.
+Aspiring teachers are qualified to work as year 7-12 (Secondary) teachers in and beyond the New South Wales Government, Catholic, and Independent school sectors.